Beloit offers great access to biking, hiking, birding and water trails.Click here to download Beloit Trails Guide & Map

 Trail Length: Unpaved trails (both gravel and mowed dirt) over 5 miles; Paved bike path.

 Features: Big Hill Park is one of Beloit’s most scenic sites.
 Located on the bluffs of the Rock River, this 190-acre park boasts nature and hiking trails, an environmental education center, bike trail, cross-country ski trail, a scenic overlook with spectacular vistas.
-The city offers snowshoe rentals at our Leisure Services office (click for details).

 Big Hill Park was built as a memorial park for people who gave their life in World War I. Much of the construction took place in the early 1930’s by the Wisconsin Civilian Conservation Corps.
 A famous 90 ft. bluff on the West bank of the Rock River had been used to hold annual ski jumping competitions by the Beloit Ski Club.
 When warm winter spells hit the City would import snow in railroad gondolas that were unloaded at the base of the slope.
 Even though the ski jump is no longer in existence, the spectacular view remains from the top of the bluff and you can now enjoy the view from the scenic overlook.